cakephp/docs/en/controllers/request-response.rst

 * Provide environment introspection pertaining to the request.
 Things like the headers sent, the client's IP address, and the subdomain/domain information about the application the server is running on.
-* Provide access to request parameters both as array indices and object properties.
+* Provide access to request parameters both as array indexes and object properties.

 Accessing request parameters